727800350/note/latex/computer/c.md

 -` times(struct tms *buf)` stores the current process times in the struct tms that buf points to
 `#include <sys/times.h>`

+**struct timeval**
+The struct timeval structure represents an elapsed time.
+It is declared in sys/time.h and has the following members:

+	struct timeval{
+    	long int tv_sec; // the number of whole seconds of elapsed time. long int tv_usec; // the rest of the elapsed time }
+	tv_usec(a fraction of a second), represented as the number of microseconds.
+It is always less than one million.

+`time_t` just stores seconds, so
+`time_t time = (time_t)ut_tv.tv_sec;`
+Should work, but since you're just looking for a difference, there's always the magic of subtraction.

 # #define
 Function macro definitions accept two special operators (`#` and `##`) in the replacement sequence:
 If the operator # is used before a parameter is used in the replacement sequence, that parameter is replaced by a **string literal** (as if it were enclosed between double quotes)